Health Insurance

 Quick Answer

-As of July 2025, bundling dental and vision insurance through one carrier typically saves 5–15% on combined premiums compared to two standalone plans.
+, bundling dental and vision insurance through one carrier typically saves 5–15% on combined premiums compared to two standalone plans.
 Standalone plans win when you need specialized coverage unavailable in bundles.
 Most Americans pay $360–$600 per year for a dental vision insurance bundle, making it the better value for routine care needs.

 With employer benefits shrinking and self-employed workers managing coverage alone, the bundle-vs.-standalone question has become more financially consequential than ever.